 When fresh cranberries are in season, you must try these delicious Gluten-Free Cranberry Rolls.
 Fill them with my cranberry sauce recipe or any leftover cranberry sauce you have on hand!

-I have a lot of readers who can’t tolerate yeast products.
+I have many readers who are intolerant to yeast products.
 These Gluten-Free, Yeast-Free Cinnamon Rolls are a great alternative to yeasted cinnamon rolls.
-You can use any gluten free flour blend to make these, and there is no rise time so you can make a batch quickly!
+You can use any gluten free flour blend to make these, and there is no rise time, so you can make a batch quickly!

 My kids love these Gluten-Free Pizza Pinwheels!
 I use my popular gluten-free pizza dough recipe to make these and roll them with all of their favorite pizza fillings!